leoll2/NSGAII.jl/README.md

 # About

-This is a fork of the implementation of NSGA-II by gsoleilhac for experimental uses.
+This is a fork of the implementation of NSGA-II by gsoleilhac for my academic experiments.
-My repo isn't meant to by interesting, not yet at least, so ignore it.
+This repo isn't meant to be interesting, not yet at least, so ignore it.
-Thus, if you're looking for a working NSGA-II implementation, please check https://github.com/gsoleilhac/NSGAII.jl.
+If you are here, probably you're looking for a working NSGA-II implementation: please check https://github.com/gsoleilhac/NSGAII.jl.

 # References